Pouyanpi/NeMo-Guardrails/README.md

 ## Command Line Chat

-For testing purposes, the CoLLM framework provides a command line chat that can be used to interact with the LLM.
+For testing purposes, the Colang Flows framework provides a command line chat that can be used to interact with the LLM.

 ```
-> collm chat --config=...
+> colangflows chat --config=...
 ```

 ## Server